 The main goal is to improve your understanding of EEG in the intensive care, especially in the postcardiac arrest setting, and get some basic knowledge on how to perform preliminary bedside interpretations of simplified EEG registrations.

-Conference room at the Department of Clinical Neurophysiology at Skåne University hospital in Lund, Elevator B, Second floor.
+Lecture hall F3=”Föreläsningssal F3”, Central building (ground floor), Skane University Hospital in Lund, Sweden.
 (Please ask in the reception in the central welcome hall if you need directions.)

 08.30 – 17.00, October 19, 2022

 A few years of experience as a physician in clinical neurology, cardiology or intensive care is preferable.
 Prior experience of EEG interpretation is not necessary and we will start the course with a short session on basic EEG theory.